imatge-upc/sentiment-2017-imavis/README.md

 ## Data

-The Twitter dataset used in our experiments can be downloaded from [here](http://www.cs.rochester.edu/u/qyou/DeepSent/deepsentiment.html).
+The Twitter dataset used in our experiments was originally available from [this URL](http://www.cs.rochester.edu/u/qyou/DeepSent/deepsentiment.html) from Rochester University.On September 2021, we noticed that it is no longer available, so we provide [this mirror](https://drive.google.com/file/d/1Jw6Bv8nFN3s4TFVMRcIfIC1Q3zOfwpib/view?usp=sharing) (57.4 MB).

 ## Models